docknetwork/api-docs/source/index.html.md

 DELETE | Delete the state of the target resource.

 ## Rate Limits
 We limit the requests per window per IP.
 We allow you to make up to 100 calls/minute.
-If you exceed beyond that, you will reveive a 429 Too Many Requests response and have to wait up to a minute for the next request.
+If you exceed beyond that, you will receive a 429 Too Many Requests response and have to wait up to a minute for the next request.

 ## Error Handling
 Dock API uses standard HTTP response codes to indicate if an API request was successful or unsuccessful.